docarray/docarray/docs/user_guide/storing/docindex.md

 ## Customize configurations

-It is DocArray's philosophy that each Document Index should "just work", meaning that it comes with a sane set of default settings that can get you most of the way there.
+DocArray's philosophy is that each Document Index should "just work", meaning that it comes with a sane set of defaults that get you most of the way there.

 However, there are different configurations that you may want to tweak, including:

 - The [ANN](https://ignite.apache.org/docs/latest/machine-learning/binary-classification/ann) algorithm used, for example [HNSW](https://www.pinecone.io/learn/hnsw/) or [ScaNN](https://ai.googleblog.com/2020/07/announcing-scann-efficient-vector.html)
 - Hyperparameters of the ANN algorithm, such as `ef_construction` for HNSW
 - The distance metric to use, such as cosine or L2 distance
 - The data type of each column in the database
-- ...
+- And many more...

 The specific configurations that you can tweak depend on the backend, but the interface to do so is universal.